Yoonlimin/WorkHive/README.md

   - Browse job listings based on skills and interests
   - Submit applications with resume and cover letter details
   - Manage profile including skills, experience, and contact details
-- **Job Search & Filtering**: Easily search for jobs based on specific keywords, skills, or experience levels.
 - **Profile Management**: User-friendly interfaces for both employers and freelancers to update their profiles and view relevant opportunities.

 ## Team Members (Contributors)